If you are wondering which type of furnace to get for your home, then you’ve come to the right place.

 When it comes to choosing a furnace, you need to consider the differences, advantages, and disadvantages of electric furnaces versus gas furnaces.

 Choosing the right furnace for your home is a big decision.
 It has been estimated that every household spends an average of over $2,000 per year on energy costs to heat and cool their homes.
 You may want to not rely on external fuel for your unit, so you opt for the electric one, but then sit with high electricity bills each month.

 So, it’s important to do your research on each.
-Both have their pros and cons, but in the end, the choice depends on your specific needs.
+Both have their pros and cons, but in the end, the decision behind which furnace to install in your home will depend on your specific needs.

 The key differences between an electric and a gas furnace

 Simply put, a gas furnace is fuelled by natural or propane gas, while an electric furnace runs on electricity and relies on heated oils.
 At the end of the day, they do the same thing, but there are subtle differences in how they operate.

 Advantages and disadvantages of an electric furnace

 One benefit to having an electric home heating system is environmental responsibility.
 By using electricity as a source of energy, fuel consumption will be reduced compared to that of a gas furnace.

 They cost less to install, there’s no risk of carbon monoxide and they tend to last longer than gas furnaces.
 Another advantage is that the systems generally run relatively quietly, so you won’t need to turn the TV up while it’s running!